Two Can Travel

 Step 6: Prepare for the Video Call

-If the homeowner is interested in you, then you can coordinate a call with them (through Zoom, WhatsApp, etc.) and chat for 30 minutes to an hour.
-The homeowner will usually give you a brief tour of their home and introduce the pets.
+If the pet parent is interested in you, then you can coordinate a call with them (through Zoom, WhatsApp, etc.) and chat for 30 minutes to an hour.
+The pet parent will usually give you a brief tour of their home and introduce the pets.

-It is important to come to an understanding with the homeowners on what they expect from you during your time there.
+It is important to come to an understanding with the pet parents on what they expect from you during your time there.
 These are conversations you should have on your call BEFORE you agree to the sit.

 Treat this like an informal interview and come with thoughtful questions.